-- Get your personal details together first date of birth; first and last name; your CHESSN (if you have studied before) or USI (if you're a new student); and student ID number at your provider. - 2.
-Go to www.myHELPbalance.gov.au and log in using your personal details - 3.
-View your available HELP balance and the HELP limit that applies to you - 4.
-Check that all your recent units of study have been accounted for in your current balance by comparing the units that are listed on your CAN with the units listed on myHELPbalance when you select "export full statement", which generates a detailed statement of the HELP loans you have accessed. - 5.
-Make sure on the census date, you have enough available HELP balance for your units.
+- Get your personal details together first date of birth; first and last name; your CHESSN (if you have studied before) or USI (if you are a new student); and student ID number at your provider - Go to www.myHELPbalance.gov.au and log in using your personal details - View your available HELP balance and the HELP limit that applies to you - Check that all your recent units of study have been accounted for in your current balance by comparing the units that are listed on your CAN with the units listed on myHELPbalance when you select "Complete HELP and VSL history", which generates a detailed statement of the HELP loans you have accessed - Make sure on the census date, you have enough available HELP balance for your units.

-Do I have a CHESSN or a USI?
+Do I have a CHESSN or USI?

 The Government uses unique reference identifiers to monitor and manage your use of Commonwealth assistance.
-Depending on when you started study, your identifier will either be a CHESSN or a USI.
+Depending on when you started study, your identifier may have previously been a CHESSN (see glossary).
+However, from 1 January 2023 all students must use a Unique Student Identifier (known as a USI).

-If you are starting a higher education course in 2023, you will need a USI to be eligible for a FEE-HELP loan for your study.
+If you are starting a higher education course in 2024, you will need a USI to be eligible for a FEE-HELP loan for your study.